cameron314/concurrentqueue/README.md

 Why use concurrent data structures at all, then?
 Because they're gosh darn convenient!
 (And, indeed, sometimes sharing data concurrently is unavoidable.)

+My queue is **not linearizable** (see the next section on high-level design).
+The foundations of its design assume that producers are independent; if this is not the case, and your producers co-ordinate amongst themselves in some fashion, be aware that the elements won't necessarily come of the queue in the same order they were put in *relative to the ordering formed by that co-ordination* (but they will still come out in the order they were put in by any *individual* producer).
+If this affects your use case, you may be better off with another implementation; either way, it's an important limitation to be aware of.

-Note also that the implementation is (presently) *not* exception safe, so if you use exceptions, make sure that they can't be thrown from within the constructor and assignment operator of your object type.
+Note also that the implementation is (presently) **not exception safe**, so if you use exceptions, make sure that they can't be thrown from within the constructor and assignment operator of your object type.
 The queue itself never throws any exceptions (even for memory allocation failures, which it handles gracefully).

-My queue is also not NUMA aware, and does a lot of memory re-use internally, meaning it probably doesn't scale particularly well on NUMA architectures; however, I don't know of any other lock-free queue that *is* NUMA aware (except for [SALSA][salsa], which is very cool, but has no publicly available implementation that I know of).
+My queue is also **not NUMA aware**, and does a lot of memory re-use internally, meaning it probably doesn't scale particularly well on NUMA architectures; however, I don't know of any other lock-free queue that *is* NUMA aware (except for [SALSA][salsa], which is very cool, but has no publicly available implementation that I know of).